Frequently Asked Questions

 Who is eligible to study abroad?

 The study abroad program is open to all current engineering sophomores and juniors.
-It is required that these students are in good academic standing and have never been on academic probation.
+In addition, Iceland, Guatemala and Italy are also open to first-year students.
+It is required that students be in good academic standing and have never been on academic probation.

 Where can I go?